Labour Relations Agency (Northern Ireland)

 The Labour Relations Agency (LRA) is a non-departmental public body in Northern Ireland responsible for promoting the improvement of industrial relations.
 Founded in 1976, the Agency is independent of Government and funded by a grant from the Department for the Economy.

 The management of the Labour Relations Agency is vested in the LRA Board.
-The Chairperson until 2014 was Jim McCusker, former General Secretary of the public sector trade union NIPSA.
+The current Chairperson is Gordon Milligan.
 The rest of the board is made up of experienced trade unionists and industry and employment law specialists.

-The Agency had a data breach in 2021.
+The LRA's staff are led by Chief Executive, Mark McAllister and are based in the Agency's head office in Belfast's Gasworks, with a Regional Office team based in Richmond Chambers in Derry.

 Functions

-The Labour Relations Agency provides impartial and confidential employment relations advice to employers, employees and trade unions.
-The Agency also resolves disputes through conciliation, mediation and arbitration services.
+The Labour Relations Agency provides free, impartial and confidential services to anyone involved in the world of work in Northern Ireland, including employers, workers and trade unions.
+The Agency provides guidance, training and resources to help workers and employers understand their employment rights and responsibilities.
+It also provides a range of workplace dispute resolution services including conciliation, mediation and arbitration services.
+It has a dedicated helpline (its Workplace Information Service) available on 03300 333 500.

-As part of mediating disputes, the Agency held mediation meetings between Caterpillar and unions over a "take it or leave it" offer to staff, and facilitated talks between AG and GMB over a 2.5% pay offer.
+As part of conciliating disputes, the Agency held collective conciliation meetings between Caterpillar and unions over a "take it or leave it" offer to staff, and facilitated talks between AG and GMB over a 2.5% pay offer.